Recommendation models¶

 These models are more complex and require combining data from different sources.

 This type of recommendation is often called "Collaborative filtering based on user data" and is a proven, powerful approach to calculating recommendations.
 It recommends products that are usually clicked or purchased together.
-It's simple to configure and needs no maintenance.
+It is very simple to configure and needs no maintenance.

 This model combines CLICK and BUY events.
 It suggests alternative products, which customers purchased after they clicked the selected product.
 It therefore provides a "matching factor" of searching and purchasing.
 In contrast to the "Also purchased" model, it recommends products that are related, but not purchased together.
 This model is the best choice to suggest alternative products for their search.
 For example, when a user finds a book and the same book is being recommended on the product page, it means that other users with the same interest purchased this book (and not others), which hints that this book is the best choice.